 If you would like to change a site or date, a camper must ask for a cancellation in writing to email@example.com.
 Then reserve the desired site/date through our website as a separate transaction.
-This "new" reservation guarantees the site is still available (the site is the more up-to-date information on availability.
+This "new" reservation guarantees the site is still available.
+Our site is the more up-to-date information on availability.

 Like many campgrounds, the Squam Lakes Association does not offer refunds for inclement weather.
 If it rains you may choose to cancel your camping reservation, refunds will be in accordance with our cancelation policy.